elben/elben.github.io-jekyll/_drafts/k-means-in-clojure.markdown

 tags: clojure
 ---

-K-means is one of those algorithms that have hundreds of tutorials floating around on the internet.
-But I implemented k-means as a way to learn Clojure.
-This article is part walkthrough of the code and part a reflection on what I've learned.
-I hope it provides some insight from a beginner's point-of-view.
+Let's face it, the world does not need another k-means tutorial.
+So why does this article exist?
+Because I implemented k-means to learn Clojure, and I wanted to give some insight from a beginner's point-of-view.
+This article, then, is part walkthrough and part reflection on what I've learned.

 ## K-means